 This can also be useful for businesses with two or more employees that need to make purchases.

-Prepaid cards can be more expensive than spending on a debit or credit card because they come with fees like:
+Prepaid cards can be more expensive than spending on a debit or credit card because they come with a range of fees.
+These will vary between providers but may include:

 Monthly or annual fees for using the card